ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 </main>
 ```

-We passed our tweet from the database to “edit-tweet” as “tweet”.
-We'll pass that to our partial as “tweet” as well.
+We passed our tweet from the database to "edit-tweet" as "tweet".
+We'll pass that to our partial as "tweet" as well.
 Visit an edit tweet page and you should see a preview of the tweet you are editing.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/5/5-3-tweet-preview-on-edit-tweet-page.png)